yannhaeberer/yannhaeberer/README.md

 - 👋 Hi, I’m Yann
-- 👀 I’m interested in a lot :)
+- 👀 I’m interested in a lot of things :)
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently trying to get better at Python
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on everything you want to colaborate on ;)